There are about 31,214 college students earning a degree in Sociology a year. This makes it 16th most common from the

 University of California - Santa Barbara is the best choice if you are thinking about a college degree in Sociology.
 University of California - Santa Barbara sociology students make 28.9% more than the standard sociology graduate.
 With more than 20,000 undergraduates, University of California - Santa Barbara is one of the largest schools in the nation.

 This school is thought to be a great option for veterans.
-This school has one of the top sociology degree programs in the United States.
+The average scholarship awarded to first-year students is $9,688 with 60.0% of first-year students receiving an award.
 If you are interested in knowing more, you will find every one of University of California - Santa Barbara's rankings here.

 It's hard to beat University of California - Berkeley if you want to study Sociology.
 In addition to its bachelor's programs, University of California - Berkeley offers graduate degrees in Sociology.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

 Around 82.0% of UC Berkeley applicants send their SAT scores, which average around 1,380.
 You might want to invest in an ACT prep course before taking the exam since the usual ACT score is 32.
 Interested in learning more about University of California - Berkeley's campus?
 Go on a virtual tour.

 It's hard to find a better school than Princeton University if you wish to pursue Sociology as a major.
 After graduation, sociology students typically make around $45,713 in the first five years of their career.
 Located in Princeton, New Jersey, Princeton supplies a safe and sound, suburban atmosphere for learners.

 If on-campus safety is one of your priorities, you will be glad to find out that this school has a low crime rate.
 This school appeals to the best of the best; the typical SAT score of applicants is around 1,490.
 A virtual tour is a good way to learn more about Princeton University.